ikolomiets/protokol/README.md

 value, and for deserialization code to _set_ property's value.

 In **Protokol** DSL, any type declaration clause can optionally be given `(T) -> Unit` lambda to perform validation of the property's value.
-For invalid value lambda can throw the exception to stop further (de)serialization.
+For invalid values lambda can throw the exception to stop further (de)serialization.
 During serialization such lambda will be called with property's value as an argument before it will be deserialized.
-When deserializing this labmda will be called with deserealized value before it will be set to a property.
+When deserializing this lambda will be called with deserialized value before it will be set to a property.

 This is how **Protokol** enforces non-negative values of `errCode: Int` by providing validation code block (lambda):